mautrix/docs/gomuks/installation.md

 The backend for gomuks web can also run in Docker.
 Docker images are available at `dock.mau.dev/gomuks/gomuks`.

+On first run, gomuks will interactively ask for basic auth credentials, so you have to either run it with the `-it` flags, or create the config file yourself.

 Keep in mind that the backend has all your encryption keys, which means it must be ran in a secure location.